Renjian-buchai/renjian-buchai.github.io/pages/4_arcaea.md

 > You can practice for slow charts by setting your note speed to about 2 or so and playing PRS 7s, which should have roughly the same note density.
 > During slow charts or sections, try to focus on the notes immediately in front of you and not on what is coming up in the distance

-Also, it's not just about tapping too fast, it's about tapping fast enough.
-Also, remember to tap based on rhythm rather than what you're reading.
+Also, it\'s not just about tapping too fast, it\'s about tapping fast enough.
+Also, remember to tap based on rhythm rather than what you\'re reading.
-It's natural if your timing is off.
+It\'s natural if your timing is off.
 Faster notespeeds makes it much more obvious when to tap, since the gap between timings are much more visible.

 ___

 ### Speed Change Charts

 > Speed change charts require you to be able to adapt to what they throw at you beyond just being able to read the slow parts.
-> Arcaea does not have indicators `specifically made for speed changes`, so unfortunately you're stuck with watching for subtle tells in the chart (notes getting closer together or farther apart`, bar lines appearing before or after they're supposed to`) and memorizing when it speeds up or slows down.
+> Arcaea does not have indicators `specifically made for speed changes`, so unfortunately you\'re stuck with watching for subtle tells in the chart (notes getting closer together or farther apart`, bar lines appearing before or after they\'re supposed to`) and memorizing when it speeds up or slows down.

 Speed change charts are also knows as SV (Speed Variation) charts and soflan in osu!mania and most other VSRGs respectively.

 All of the tells are emergent behaviours caused by the speed changes.

 Thing is, they may not be indicative
-For example, the sudden reversals in [<ins>ALTER EGO</ins>](https://youtu.be/9yML3LPwE3g?si=ae_pRvJepRESGJmK&t=110) [<ins>Désive</ins>](https://youtu.be/5diyFaPKkDo?si=EwsPVu43BC4Q2bnc&t=158) doesn't look strange, until you tap them, when you may accidentally let go.
+For example, the sudden reversals in [<ins>ALTER EGO</ins>](https://youtu.be/9yML3LPwE3g?si=ae_pRvJepRESGJmK&t=110) [<ins>Désive</ins>](https://youtu.be/5diyFaPKkDo?si=EwsPVu43BC4Q2bnc&t=158) doesn\'t look strange, until you tap them, when you may accidentally let go.

-They also don't tell if if it speeds up or slows down.
+They also don\'t tell if if it speeds up or slows down.

 The bar lines are also quite difficult to see, especially with all the arcs, traces and whatnot.